Start Your Openwater Journey

 PCB Design:

-• Schematic capture in KiCad
+• Schematic capture in Altium

 • PCB layout and routing